 Marijuana is one of the most popular drugs in the U.S., with as many as 12% of the population currently using the drug.
 Marijuana is also regarded as safe, with more than half of survey results suggesting the average person is strongly in favor of legalization.
+On top of this, there are more and more products that are derived from hemp but doesn’t actually make you high.
+This is called CBD and contains less than 0.2% THC.
+The best CBD oils can help combat chronic pain, anxiety, and help you sleep better, to name just a few benefits.
+This is a product for those not wanting to get high or are in an area where medical marijuana isn’t legalized.
 But, while medical marijuana is legal in 33 states and recreational is legal in 3 states, the drug is still banned at a federal level.
 That’s important, considering the drug contributes to 200,000+ hospital visits each year and is the second-most frequently-found substance in victims of car accidents (after alcohol).
 Marijuana is still a drug, and it does affect motor controls, cognitive ability, and response time.
 Some users also experience marijuana use disorder.
 As a result, many workplaces frown on its use and many will regularly test for usage.

 If you or a loved one is facing a drug test at work, school, or anywhere else, you might want to know how long marijuana stays in your system?
 If you are using, especially if you have done so frequently, it’s advisable to seek out help and go into medical care before the drug test.
 If you test positive for a drug at work, your job, career, or licensing may be at risk.
 If you go into rehab first and get treatment, you are protected under the ACA and FMLA.
 If you are facing testing, you likely want to know how marijuana shows up on a drug test and how long it will show up.

 Marijuana Action and Reaction